Mold Exposure Symptoms: How to Tell If Mold's the Cause (2026)

 Alternaria

-A fast-growing mold common in damp areas and after water damage.
-The home-side pattern: under sinks, around windows that condensate every winter morning, behind the washer.
+Fast-growing, common in damp spots and after any water event.
+Look under sinks, around windows that fog up every winter morning, and behind the washing machine.

 - Asthma attacks; Alternaria is one of the strongest mold allergens